SMART Goal Setting

 What is SMART goal setting?

-SMART framework provides the framework for setting clear, attainable goals in project management.
+The SMART framework provides the framework for setting clear, attainable goals in project management.
 The acronym stands for Specific, Measurable, Attainable, Relevant, and Time-bound.

 What is the History of SMART Goal Setting?

 The SMART goal-setting approach, commonly attributed to Peter Drucker, a prolific author, and management consultant whose writing helped shape modern business, first appeared in a November 1981 issue of Management Review.
 Since then, SMART has evolved to facilitate broader interpretations than the original intent.
-The acronym has even expanded to SMARTER for some in order to accommodate two additional criteria: Evaluated and Reviewed.
+The acronym has even expanded to SMARTER for some to accommodate two additional criteria: Evaluated and Reviewed.

 How is it Useful for Product Management?

 Identifying and establishing goals is an ever-present and significant part of a product manager’s existence.
 SMART goal setting can help PMs and product teams create realistic, attainable goals and stick to a plan.